isislab-unisa/KGHeartbeat/docs/quality_dimensions/licensing.md

 ```
 Because queries with the VALUES function may not be supported
 from SPARQL endpoints that are based on SPARQL 1.0,
 alternative queries are provided which instead use the UNION.
+If a machine-readable license is indicated, we assign 1 to this metric, 0 otherwise.

 ---
 #### **Human-readable license**